Tristan296/Universal-MacAssistant/README.md

 https://github.com/Tristan296/LangchainGPT/assets/109927879/8878e476-83a5-4a6c-8c65-63289f3c1c5a

+## Current Limitations:
+- Prompts to OpenAI are very expensive.

 ## Contribution

 Feel free to fork this project, make some changes, and submit a pull request.
 All contributions are welcome!